freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/understand-ordered-and-unordered-list-question-c.md

 # --question--

-## --assignment--

-Watch the first three minutes of Kevin Powell's video on Orderd and Unorderd lists above.

----

-Make an unordered shopping list of your favorite foods.

----

-Make an ordered list of todo’s you need to get done today.

----

-Make an unordered list of places you’d like to visit someday.

----

-Make an ordered list of your all time top 5 favorite video games or movies.

 ## --text--

-What HTML is used to create an unordered list?
+What HTML tag is used to create list items within both unordered and ordered lists?

 ## --answers--

-You should use the `<li>` tag to make an unordered list
+You should use the `<ol>` tag to make an ordered list

 ---

-You should use the `<ul>` tag to make an unordered list
+You should use the `<li>` tag to make an ordered list

 ---

-You should use the `<ol>` tag to make an unordered list
+You should use the `<ul>` tag to make an ordered list

 ## --video-solution--